 Admission is free every Saturday from 3pm, and on the first Sunday of every month.
-Admission is also free on 11 and 24 Sep, as well as on 18 May, coinciding with International Museum Day.
+Admission is also free 24 Sep, as well as on 18 May, coinciding with International Museum Day.

 Stretching from the Plaça del Rei to the cathedral are some 4,000sq m (43,000sq ft) of subterranean Roman excavations – streets, villas and storage vats for oil and wine, all discovered by accident in the late 1920s when a whole swath of the Gothic Quarter was dug up to make way for the central avenue of Via Laietana.
 The excavations continued until 1960; today, the labyrinth can be reached via the Casa Padellàs, a merchant's palace dating from 1498, which was laboriously moved from its original location in C/ Mercaders to allow the construction of Via Laietana.

-Admission is free every Sunday from 3pm and the first Sunday of every month all day.
-Other open days include 12 Feb, 24 Sep and 18 May.
+Admission is free every Sunday from 3pm and all day the first Sunday of every month.
+Other free days include Sep 24th and May 18th.

 Finally rehoused in the Auditori concert hall in 2007 after six years in hibernation, the Music Museum's collections comprise over 1,600 instruments, displayed like precious jewels in red velvet and glass cases, along with multimedia displays, interactive exhibits and musical paraphernalia.
 With pieces spanning the ancient world to the modern day, and including instruments from all corners of the world, the museum's high note is the world-class collection of 17th-century guitars.

 Kleptomaniac and general magpie Frederic Marès (1893-1991) 'collected' everything he laid his hands on, from hairbrushes to opera glasses and gargoyles.
 Unlike most private 19th-century collectors, Marès didn't come from a wealthy family, but spent every penny he earned as a sculptor and art professor on broadening his hoardings.
-Even when the Ajuntament gave him a palace in which to display his collection (and house himself), it wasn't enough; the overflow eventually spread to two other Marès museums in Montblanc and Arenys de Mar.
 The exhibits here are divided into three main sections: sculpture dating from the Pre-Roman era to the 20th century; the Sentimental Museum, with objects from everyday life; and a room devoted to photography, and Marès' study and library now filled with sculptures, many of them his own.

-Admission is free every Sunday from 3pm, and the first Sunday of every month all day, as well as the following dates: 12 Feb, 18 May and 24 Sep.
+Admission is free every Sunday from 3pm, and the first Sunday of every month from 11am-8pm, as well as May 18th and Sep.
+24th

 La Virreina Image Centre's programme features photography, audiovisual works, election broadcasts, book publishing, literary festivals, talks, digital documentation and expanded literature in the age of the image, among others.With a mission to explore the notion of the image as knowledge and also as a way of sparking new cultural experiences, La Virreina aims to forge its own identity within the network of spaces in Barcelona, as well as working closely with other centres for visual creation.

-When it opened in 1963, the museum dedicated to Barcelona's favourite adopted son was housed in the Palau Aguilar.
-Nearly five decades later, the permanent collection of some 3,800 pieces has now been spread across five adjoining palaces, two of which are devoted to temporary exhibitions.
-By no means an overview of the artist's work, the Museu Picasso is rather a record of the vital formative years that the young Picasso spent nearby at La Llotja art school (where his father taught), and later hanging out with Catalonia's fin-de-siècle avant-garde.
+The permanent collection of some 3,800 pieces has now been spread across five adjoining palaces, two of which are devoted to temporary exhibitions.
+By no means an overview of the artist's work, the Museu Picasso is rather a record of the vital formative years that the young Picasso spent nearby at La Llotja art school.
 The seamless presentation of Picasso's development from 1890 to 1904, from deft pre-adolescent portraits to sketchy landscapes to the intense innovations of his Blue Period, is unbeatable, then it leaps to a gallery of mature Cubist paintings from 1917.
-The pièce de résistance is the complete series of 58 canvases based on Velázquez's famous Las Meninas, donated by Picasso himself after the death of Sabartés, and now stretching through the Great Hall.
-The display later ends with linocuts, engravings and a wonderful collection of ceramics donated by Picasso's widow.

-Admission is free every Sunday from 3pm to 7pm, and the first Sunday of every month all day, as well as the following dates: 12 Feb, 18 May and 24 Sep.
+Admission is free every Thursday from 6pm to 9.30pm, and the first Sunday of every month from 9am to 7pm, as well as all day May 18th and Sep.
+24th

 Spain's largest cultural centre was opened in 1994 at the Casa de la Caritat, a former almshouse, built in 1802 on the site of a medieval monastery.
-The massive façade and part of the courtyard remain from the original building; the rest was rebuilt in dramatic contrast, all tilting glass and steel, by architects Piñón and Viaplana, known for the Maremàgnum shopping centre.
+The massive façade and part of the courtyard remain from the original building; the rest was rebuilt in dramatic contrast, all tilting glass and steel.
+The centre features three large exhibition halls with rotating exhibits; the first dedicated to smaller, lesser-known exhibitions and the other two reserved for larger features.
 The CCCB's exhibitions can lean toward heavy-handed didacticism, but there are occasional gems.

-Admission is free every Sunday from 3pm to 8pm, and on the following dates: 12 Feb, 17 May (Museum Night), 18 May and 24 Sep.
+Admission is free every Sunday from 3pm to 8pm, and on the following dates: Feb.
+12th, May 18th, May 19th and Sep.
+24th

 Even if you can't tell a caravel from a catamaran, the excellent Maritime Museum is worth a visit, as the soaring arches and vaults of the vast former drassanes (shipyards) represent one the most perfectly preserved examples of civil Gothic architecture in Spain.
 With the aid of an audio guide, the maps, mastheads, nautical instruments, multimedia displays and models show you how shipbuilding and navigation techniques have developed over the years.
 Admission also includes the beautiful 1917 Santa Eulàlia schooner docked nearby in the Moll de la Fusta, and the Maritime often has some interesting temporary exhibitions.

-Admission is free every Sunday from 3pm, and on 18 May and 24 Sep.
+Admission is free every Sunday from 3pm, and on May 18th.